lindaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 The amount of Energy you receive is a dynamic value calculated in real-time based on your stake relative to the total network stake for Energy:

 ```
-Your Energy Share = (TRX Staked for Energy / Total TRX Staked for Energy Network-Wide) * Total Energy Limit
+Your Energy Share = (LIND Staked for Energy / Total LIND Staked for Energy Network-Wide) * Total Energy Limit
 ```

-Total Energy Limit is a network parameter set by the committee ([#19](https://tronscan.io/#/sr/committee)), currently at 180,000,000,000, and can be modified via proposals.
+Total Energy Limit is a network parameter set by the committee ([#19](https://lindascan.io/#/sr/committee)), currently at 180,000,000,000, and can be modified via proposals.

 _**Calculation Example**_

 Because your share is tied to the network's total stake, your available Energy will fluctuate as other users stake or unstake.

 ```
-Assume only two users, A and B, have staked 2 TRX each.
+Assume only two users, A and B, have staked 2 LIND each.

 Their respective Energy shares are:
 A: 90,000,000,000
 B: 90,000,000,000

-When a third user, C, stakes 1 TRX, the shares are adjusted:
+When a third user, C, stakes 1 LIND, the shares are adjusted:
 A: 72,000,000,000
 B: 72,000,000,000
 C: 36,000,000,000